Halogen-free fire protection for ABS

 Numerous halogen-free FR systems have been developed recently that can provide effective fire protection for a variety of plastics.
 However, ABS has been proven to show a drastic reduction of mechanical properties (especially impact strength) with these additives.
 No effective halogen-free FR systems are available on the market for ABS.
 Some scientific publications as well as studies at RISE indicate that certain combinations of phosphorus-based FRs with low toxicity can provide effective fire protection for ABS at low cost.
 However, a more systematic evaluation of the influence of different combinations of these FRs with each other and with other synergists (e.g. nanoparticles) on the different fire parameters (smoke, flame spread, heat release, etc.) and on the mechanical performance of ABS are required for an adoption of non-toxic and sustainable fire protection in ABS products.

-The present project will deliver an overview over the influence of different phosphorus-based FR systems (different combinations of FRs and synergists) on the flammability and mechanical performance of ABS.
-In particular, the horizontal and vertical flame spread, heat release, smoke production, impact strength and tensile properties of ABS with different FR systems are studied and the cost and sustainability of the different FR systems are compared.
+The present project delivered an overview over the influence of different phosphorus-based FR systems (different combinations of FRs and synergists) on the flammability and mechanical performance of ABS.
+In particular, the horizontal and vertical flame spread, heat release, smoke production, impact strength and tensile properties of ABS with different FR systems were studied and the cost and sustainability of the different FR systems were compared.